DM-GY-9103-2024S-R/DM-GY-9103-2024S-R.github.io/README.md

 There's an amount of sharing and re-using that will happen in this course due to the open source nature of the libraries, tools and learning materials we will be using.
 Plus a lot of assignments will be turned in using github, a platform for sharing code and other content.

 Nonetheless, we have to be careful and conscious about the difference between using available tools that help with our learning experience and submitting other people's work as our own.
-It's not hard to find code online that will do things similar to, or exactly alike, the things you will developing for this class.
+It's not hard to find code online that will do things similar to, or exactly alike, the things you will be developing for this class.
 It is NOT ok to use those as part of an assignment or project for this class.

 On the other hand, it's also not hard to find code/libraries/packages/examples that solve specific technical tasks that are part of a larger project or assignment.
 For example: a library that converts gifs into movies or code for working with different text encodings.
 These are specific tasks that we aren't going to solve on our own, so using an open source solution is acceptable and expected.